 TravelingMom Tip: The Greek Revival Old State Capitol, part of the Kentucky Historical Society, charges admission.

 While you are visiting the Capitol, head over to the Frankfort Cemetery where Daniel Boone is buried.
 He and his wife were the first ‘residents’ of the cemetery.
 The view of Frankfort alone is worth the trip.
 Bonus points if you wear your coonskin cap!

 Free Things to do in Kentucky: Visit a Park

 16. Aviation Heritage Park

 At Aviation Heritage Park in Bowling Green, check out the military planes on display.
 You can even touch the aircraft.

-The mist of the falls create a ‘moonbow’ or lunar rainbow, at just the right time.
+The mist of the falls create a ‘moonbow’ or lunar rainbow, at just the right time in Cumberland Falls State Resort Park.
 You can see it for about two days before and two days after each full moon, as long as the sky is clear.
-The park also offers swimming, 17 miles of hiking trails, and fantastic birding.
+The park also offers swimming, 17 miles of hiking trails and fantastic birding.
 Note that some activities, like horseback riding, rafting and gem mining at Cumberland Falls Mining Company charge fees.

 This state park is named after the “The Little Shepherd of Kingdom Come,” by Kentucky author John Fox Jr. There are some fantastic rock formations to see during your visit.
 There are 38 miles of mountain bike trails, 14 hiking trails of varying difficulty and some breathtaking views.